Code-Lau/Mekanism_Wiki/README.md

 For the social icons, originally I had edited some by hand in photoshop before I understood that I could call upon websites and their icons, such as [FontAwesome.](https://fontawesome.com/) FontAwesome became my go-to for the social icons.

 ![screenshot](documentation/oldicons.png)

 ## Features

 ### Existing Features

-- **Logo**
+**Logo**

     - The logo bears the title and when clicked, brings the user to the main page.
 This was implemented in case the user wanted a quick way to return to the main page without using the home link.

 ![screenshot](documentation/logoss.png)

-- **Nav Menu**
+**Nav Menu**

     - The nav menu features a home link, a link to the about page, a guide button and a link to the downloads page.
 The guide button reveals the guide content through hovering on desktop, and a clickable dropdown menu on mobile.
 This shows five more items that link to the corresponding pages.
-This was implemented so that the user wouldn't have to go navigate the guide through the buttons only.
+This was implemented so that the user wouldn't have to navigate the guide through the buttons only.

 ![screenshot](documentation/navmenuss.png)

-- **Guide Buttons**
+**Guide Buttons**

     - I created buttons that direct you straight to the guide page rather than making the user search for it.
 That way the user can move to whatever section they need to at the suggested pace.

 ![screenshot](documentation/buttonss.png)

-- **Email**
+**Email**

-    -An email link is displayed at the bottom left of the screen to allow the users to contact the author.
+    - An email link is displayed at the bottom left of the screen to allow the users to contact the author.
 Users would ideally contact the author about bug fixes or suggestions.

 ![screenshot](documentation/emailss.png)

--**Socials**
+**Socials**

-    -An icon for X (Twitter), Github and LinkedIn are displayed at the bottom right of the screen to allow the users to get in touch via those platforms, or to simply follow the production of the mod.
+    An icon for X (Twitter), Github and LinkedIn are displayed at the bottom right of the screen to allow the users to get in touch via those platforms, or to simply follow the production of the mod.
 ![screenshot](documentation/socialiconsss.png)

--**Guide Page**
+**Guide Page**

-    -The guide page contains content that users can follow to accomplish their goals or figure out how their machines work.
+    The guide page contains content that users can follow to accomplish their goals or figure out how to solve their problems.
 It contains many images relevant to the guide text and is written in a clear and consise way.
 ![screenshot](documentation/guidess.png)

-    -On the guide page is a detailed table showing users what each item is worth in terms of fuel.
+    On the guide page is a detailed table showing users what each item is worth in terms of fuel.
 By structuring this information in a table, the content is much more digestable to users.
+The colours, though gaudy, represent the corresponding items, making it easier for users to hone in on exactly what they're looking for through colour association.
 ![screenshot](documentation/tabless.png)

--**Back to the top**
+**Back to the top**

-    -On the guide page and any other page with a lot of scrollable content, there is a small icon of a Minecraft Diamond Pickaxe that acts as a button to return the user to the top of the screen.
+    On the guide page and any other page with a lot of scrollable content, there is a small icon of a Minecraft Diamond Pickaxe that acts as a button to return the user to the top of the screen.
 This allows users to navigate through the site quickly by bringing them to back to the nav menu whenever they like.
 ![screenshot](documentation/pickaxess.png)

--**About Page**
+**About Page**

-    -The about page explains and encourages users to use Mekanism whilst also displaying a video to introduce them to the mod.
+    The about page explains and encourages users to use Mekanism whilst also displaying a video to introduce them to the mod.
 The video is interactable, allowing the users to pause, play, expand it to fullscreen and to turn up and down the volume.
 ![screenshot](documentation/videoss.png)

--**Downloads Page**
+**Downloads Page**

-    -The downloads page includes four download links, each with their own clickable title and clickable image that leads to the respective content.
+    The downloads page includes four download links, each with their own clickable title and clickable image that leads to the respective content.
 Below this is a comprehensive guide on how to install these mods.
 ![screenshot](documentation/downloadsss.png)